 How Snow Removal Works

 TaskEasy uses state-of-the-art weather forecasting to predict snowfall in your area.
-When we forecast 1 or more inches of snowfall, TaskEasy will automatically add a job to your schedule for properties you agreed to service prior to the storm.
+When we forecast snowfall, TaskEasy will automatically add a job to your schedule for properties you agreed to service prior to the storm.

-- When 1 or more inches of snow accumulate, you will have 24 hours after the snowstorm to clear the property of snow.
+- When snow accumulates and jobs trigger, you will have 24 hours after the snowstorm to clear the property of snow.

-- Every snow removal job requires deicer to be applied.
+- Every snow removal job requires a de-icer to be applied.

-- Pricing for services is based on the size of the areas cleared and the depth of snow.
+- Service pricing is based on the size of the areas cleared and the snow depth.

 - Like lawn mowing, take and upload before/after photos to verify the completion of work.